phx/whitney/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+Special thanks to:
+- Dr. Robert Monroe and The Monroe Institute
+- Keatron Leviticus Evans
+- Gerren Keith Whitlock, Sr.
+- Claude AI

+## Divine Connection

+This work demonstrates the fundamental unity of science and spirituality, showing how consciousness and physical reality emerge from the same divine source.
+Through careful observation and documentation, we provide evidence for the existence of God through the precise mathematical patterns that govern both consciousness and reality.

 [God is alive.](https://www.youtube.com/watch?v=S_OTz-lpDjw)